Controversial Teacher at Craig Kielburger Secondary School

 Frank Domenic Cirinna, a teacher at Craig Kielburger Secondary School, is making videos defending his progressive take on the curriculum.
 The school is named after Craig Kielburger, who was involved in a scandal with WE Charity.
 Despite the controversy, the Halton District School Board continues to support Cirinna.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: 🏆 9. nationalpost »
+Read more: nationalpost » / 🏆 10. in CA

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.